brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [enervation](spell_dir/enervation#_enervation)_
+Craft Magic Arms and Armor, _ [enervation](spells/enervation#_enervation)_

 Vorpal

 **Price** +5 bonus; **Aura** strong necromancy and transmutation; **CL** 18th; **Weight** —

 This potent and feared ability allows the weapon to sever the heads of those it strikes.
-Upon a roll of natural 20 (followed by a successful roll to confirm the critical hit), the weapon severs the opponent's head (if it has one from its body.
+Upon a roll of natural 20 (followed by a successful roll to confirm the critical hit), the weapon severs the opponent's head (if it has one) from its body.
 Some creatures, such as many aberrations and all oozes, have no heads.
 Others, such as golems and undead creatures other than vampires, are not affected by the loss of their heads.
 Most other creatures, however, die when their heads are cut off.
 A _vorpal_ weapon must be a slashing melee weapon.
 If you roll this special ability randomly for an inappropriate weapon, reroll.

 Construction Requirements

 **Cost** +5 bonus

-Craft Magic Arms and Armor, _ [circle of death](spell_dir/circleOfDeath#_circle-of-death_, _ [keen edge](spell_dir/keenEdge#_keen-edge_
+Craft Magic Arms and Armor, _ [circle of death](spell_dir/circleOfDeath#_circle-of-death)_, _ [keen edge](spells/keenEdge#_keen-edge)_

 Wounding

 **Price** +2 bonus; **Aura** moderate evocation; **CL** 10th; **Weight** —

 This special ability can only be placed on melee weapons.
 A _wounding_ weapon deals 1 point of bleed damage when it hits a creature.
 Multiple hits from a _wounding_ weapon increase the bleed damage.
 Bleeding creatures take the bleed damage at the start of their turns.
-Bleeding can be stopped by a successful DC 15 [Heal](skill_dir/heal#_heal check or through the application of any spell that cures hit point damage.
+Bleeding can be stopped by a successful DC 15 [Heal](skill_dir/heal#_heal) check or through the application of any spell that cures hit point damage.
 A critical hit does not multiply the bleed damage.
 Creatures immune to critical hits are immune to the bleed damage dealt by this weapon.

 Construction Requirements

 **Cost** +2 bonus

-Craft Magic Arms and Armor, _ [bleed](spell_dir/bleed#_bleed_
+Craft Magic Arms and Armor, _ [bleed](spells/bleed#_bleed)_